wellerson260405/google-stadia/CONTRIBUTING.md

 npm run build:safari
 ```

-Note: In addition to rebuilding the JavaScript extension with this command, you will also need to [re-build the Xcode Swift project as well for Safari](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744471) each time you make a change.
+Note for Safari: in addition to rebuilding the JavaScript extension with this command, you will also need to [re-build the Xcode Swift project as well for Safari](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension#3744471) each time you make a change.

 ## Build in watch mode